 - Replace financial planning with affirmation practice

-The bridge is action.
-One aligned financial action per day.
-That's it.
-Neville Goddard — often cited as the most "purely mental" manifestation teacher — still taught that once you assume the feeling of the wish fulfilled, you must "walk in the assumption" through your daily behavior.
-How to manifest wealth covers the specific action strategies for different income targets.
+⚠️ Common Mistake: Neville Goddard — often cited as the most "purely mental" manifestation teacher — still taught that once you assume the feeling of the wish fulfilled, you must "walk in the assumption" through your daily behavior.
+Visualization plus action.
+Always.

 What Does a 30-Day Money Manifestation Plan Look Like?

-A 30-day money manifestation plan combines block removal (week 1), method establishment (week 2), deepening practice (week 3), and evidence recognition (week 4).
-This structure ensures you're not just repeating affirmations over a broken foundation.
+A 30-day plan combines block removal (week 1), method establishment (week 2), deepening practice (week 3), and evidence recognition (week 4).

 Week 1: Identify and Dissolve Blocks (Days 1-7)

-Step 2: For each block, write where you learned it.
+- For each block, write where you learned it.
 Who said it?
 What age were you?
-What was happening?

-Step 3: For each block, write 3 pieces of evidence that disprove it.
-Real examples from your own life or people you know.
+- For each block, write 3 pieces of evidence that disprove it from your own life.

 Week 2: Establish Your Method (Days 8-14)

-Step 8: Create or update your financial vision board with specific wealth images.
+- Create or update your financial vision board.

 Week 3: Deepen and Stack (Days 15-21)

-Step 10: Add a second method.
+- Add a second method.
 If you started with 369, add scripting.
-If you started with affirmations, add a vision board.
+If affirmations, add a vision board.

-Step 12: Begin evidence journaling every evening: write 2-3 things that happened today that connect to your money goal.
+- Begin evidence journaling every evening (one of the seven core techniques in manifestation journaling): write 2-3 things that connect to your money goal.

-Step 13: Revisit your blocks from Week 1.
-Notice which ones have softened and which still trigger resistance.
+- Revisit your blocks from Week 1.
+Notice which ones have softened.

 Week 4: Recognize and Celebrate (Days 22-30)

-Step 14: Review all evidence entries from the past two weeks.
-You'll be surprised how much has shifted.
+- Review all evidence entries from the past two weeks.

-Step 15: Write a gratitude list specifically for financial abundance — even small wins count.
+- Write a gratitude list specifically for financial abundance — even small wins.

 Meet Aura — Your AI Manifestation Coach →